flimflam-austin/hugo-cms-test/content/quick_reads/20180613-18-06-12-kudlow-heart-attack/index.md

       one as the President met with North Korea in Singapore.
     _key: card-1-d8bf7409-44ff-4cdf-b2b5-3002f474a63f
   - order: 1
+    useCheckmark: false
     body: >-
-      > “National Economic Council Director and Assistant to the President Larry Kudlow is expected to **remain at Walter Reed National Military Medical Center** as a standard precaution after experiencingA what his doctors say was a **very mild heart attack yesterday**.A His doctors expect Larry will make a **full and speedy recovery**.
+      > “National Economic Council Director and Assistant to the President Larry Kudlow is expected to**remain at Walter Reed National Military Medical Center** as a standard precaution after experiencingA what his doctors say was a**very mild heart attack yesterday**.A His doctors expect Larry will make a**full and speedy recovery**.
 We look forward to seeing him back at work soon.”

       WHITE HOUSE
     _key: card-2-bc46686a-431a-42be-ba88-5241c89c822e
   - order: 2
+    useCheckmark: false
     body: >-
       ## U.S. Economy & Kudlow